 The Universities Admission Centre calculates for each student eligible the Australian Tertiary Admission Rank (ATAR).
-To do this the universities combine the HSC examination and assessment marks then rank the students using their best 2 units of English and the best 8 units of other Board Developed Courses; including no more than 2 units of Category B courses.
+To do this the universities combine the HSC examination and assessment marks then rank the students using their best 2 units of English and the best 8 units of other Board Developed Courses.
 Students seeking the ATAR must ensure that they study at least 10 units of appropriate courses in Year 12.